zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 # Related Work

 ## Detection on Dataset Artifacts
 Several strategies are developed to discover and analyze the dataset to understand its properties and identify any possible issues or dataset artifacts.
 Statistics such as the mean, standard deviation, minimum, and maximum values for each variable are computed to determine the shape of the data distribution and identify abnormalities.
-For instance, dataset artifacts may need to be addressed if the mean and standard deviation of a given corpus is significantly different from what statistical theory would predict <d-cite key="gardner2021"></d-cite>.
+For instance, dataset artifacts may need to be addressed if the mean and standard deviation of a given corpus is significantly different from what statistical theory would predict <z-cite key="gardner2021"></z-cite>.

 One research develops a collection of contrast examples by perturbing the input in various ways and testing the model's classification of these examples.
-This highlights the region in which the model may be making incorrect decisions, allowing for the possible correction of dataset artifacts that contribute to these inaccuracies <d-cite key="gardner2020"></d-cite>.
+This highlights the region in which the model may be making incorrect decisions, allowing for the possible correction of dataset artifacts that contribute to these inaccuracies <z-cite key="gardner2020"></z-cite>.

-Another way is the checklist test, which involves creating a series of tests that cover a wide variety of common behaviors that NLP models should be able to handle, and then evaluating the model on these trials to see whether it has any artifacts <d-cite key="ribeiro-etal-2020-beyond"></d-cite>.
+Another way is the checklist test, which involves creating a series of tests that cover a wide variety of common behaviors that NLP models should be able to handle, and then evaluating the model on these trials to see whether it has any artifacts <z-cite key="ribeiro-etal-2020-beyond"></z-cite>.

-To evaluate model performance and identify and fix the observed dataset artifacts, Poliak et al. <d-cite key="poliak-etal-2018-hypothesis"></d-cite> propose a hypothesis-only baseline by excluding the premise corpus from the dataset.
-Due to the unique method of producing NLI baseline datasets through crowdsourcing, related study suggests the model can also achieve good performance on hypothesis-only baseline dataset <d-cite key="gururangan-etal-2018-annotation"></d-cite>.
+To evaluate model performance and identify and fix the observed dataset artifacts, Poliak et al. <z-cite key="poliak-etal-2018-hypothesis"></z-cite> propose a hypothesis-only baseline by excluding the premise corpus from the dataset.
+Due to the unique method of producing NLI baseline datasets through crowdsourcing, related study suggests the model can also achieve good performance on hypothesis-only baseline dataset <z-cite key="gururangan-etal-2018-annotation"></z-cite>.

-Other studies set up adversarial examples that challenge the NLI model's reliance on syntactic heuristics <d-cite key="mccoy-etal-2019-right"></d-cite> or identify a set of universal triggers inserted into sentences to cause NLI model makes incorrect prediction <d-cite key="wallace2019"></d-cite>.
-Similarly, some researchers create adversarial examples with challenges on lexical inferences <d-cite key="glockner-etal-2018-breaking"></d-cite> and multiple choice questions requiring the NLI model to make challenging inferences <d-cite key="zellers-etal-2018-swag"></d-cite>.
-Some studies employ adversarial examples to evaluate the NLI model's use of syntactic heuristics <d-cite key="mccoy-etal-2019-right"></d-cite>, while others look for universal triggers that are inserted into sentences to cause the NLI model to make an incorrect prediction <d-cite key="wallace2019"></d-cite>.
-Similarly, the NLI model is evaluated using adversarial situations that include lexical inference challenges <d-cite key="glockner-etal-2018-breaking"></d-cite> and multiple-choice assessments <d-cite key="zellers-etal-2018-swag"></d-cite>
+Other studies set up adversarial examples that challenge the NLI model's reliance on syntactic heuristics <z-cite key="mccoy-etal-2019-right"></z-cite> or identify a set of universal triggers inserted into sentences to cause NLI model makes incorrect prediction <z-cite key="wallace2019"></z-cite>.
+Similarly, some researchers create adversarial examples with challenges on lexical inferences <z-cite key="glockner-etal-2018-breaking"></z-cite> and multiple choice questions requiring the NLI model to make challenging inferences <z-cite key="zellers-etal-2018-swag"></z-cite>.
+Some studies employ adversarial examples to evaluate the NLI model's use of syntactic heuristics <z-cite key="mccoy-etal-2019-right"></z-cite>, while others look for universal triggers that are inserted into sentences to cause the NLI model to make an incorrect prediction <z-cite key="wallace2019"></z-cite>.
+Similarly, the NLI model is evaluated using adversarial situations that include lexical inference challenges <z-cite key="glockner-etal-2018-breaking"></z-cite> and multiple-choice assessments <z-cite key="zellers-etal-2018-swag"></z-cite>

 ## Address Dataset Artifacts

 There is more than one approach for dealing with the artifacts in the dataset.
-When the available training data for a natural language processing (NLP) model is insufficient, it can be supplemented with "adversarial datasets," which are similar to "adversarial challenge sets" in that they are generated by perturbing and transforming the original corpus on various levels to generate additional sets for NLP model learning <d-cite key="morris2020textattack"></d-cite>.
-Another study presents ways for addressing two biases in the baseline dataset: contradiction - word bias and word - overlapping bias, by repeating training data and introducing synthetic data while applying a model - level debiases algorithm <d-cite key="zhou-bansal-2020-towards"></d-cite>.
-Liu et al. describe a method for "inoculating" a model by fine-tuning it on a small, problem-specific dataset <d-cite key="liu2019"></d-cite>, which helps the model learn to better handle the unique obstacles present in the dataset.
+When the available training data for a natural language processing (NLP) model is insufficient, it can be supplemented with "adversarial datasets," which are similar to "adversarial challenge sets" in that they are generated by perturbing and transforming the original corpus on various levels to generate additional sets for NLP model learning <z-cite key="morris2020textattack"></z-cite>.
+Another study presents ways for addressing two biases in the baseline dataset: contradiction - word bias and word - overlapping bias, by repeating training data and introducing synthetic data while applying a model - level debiases algorithm <z-cite key="zhou-bansal-2020-towards"></z-cite>.
+Liu et al. describe a method for "inoculating" a model by fine-tuning it on a small, problem-specific dataset <z-cite key="liu2019"></z-cite>, which helps the model learn to better handle the unique obstacles present in the dataset.
 One study collects and analyzes a huge number of human evaluations of samples in order to comprehend the difficulties and complexity of natural language inference.
-When comparing the capabilities of NLP models to that of 'collective' human intelligence, it is more appropriate to examine the models' ability to predict the whole range of human judgements, as opposed to only individual or majority opinions <d-cite key="ynie2020chaosnli, xzhou2022distnli"></d-cite>.
+When comparing the capabilities of NLP models to that of 'collective' human intelligence, it is more appropriate to examine the models' ability to predict the whole range of human judgements, as opposed to only individual or majority opinions <z-cite key="ynie2020chaosnli, xzhou2022distnli"></z-cite>.

 ***